Act as if Everything you Say is Being Recorded-Divorce Rules

 The word divorce, like to divide, is a difficult act.
 You realize that you can no longer remain in a relationship with someone that you exchanged vows with.
 You may or may not have children together, you may or may not have been married for a long time, you may or may not have assets together and so on and so forth.
 One thing is for sure, a divorce is not easy.
 The raw emotions that come with ending a marriage are unlike any other.
 You begin to question your motives.
 You begin to think, what if I did not meet this person?
 You begin to regret how much time you may feel that you lost.
 With anger, individuals lose focus and let their emotions get the better of them, leading to poor decisions.
 While it is easier said than done, do not let anger cloud your judgment to the point that perfect opportunities to resolve your case, pass you by.
+As a Jersey City divorce lawyer I am experienced in handling the legal issues and helping clients through my client relationships in handling the case in a positive way.

 Well, I am angry, what should i do?